The King’s Deadly Vino

 The catch was that the poison took effect exactly 24 hours after consumption.
 Thus, the knights had 24 hours to identify the poisoned bottle.

-A slave could survive a sip of the poisoned wine but would die 24 hours after drinking any more than that.
 How could the knights determine which bottle of wine is poisoned within the time frame?